ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 {: tip}

 For more information about ordering {{site.data.keyword.filestorage_short}} through the API, see [order_file_volume](https://softlayer-python.readthedocs.io/en/latest/api/managers/SoftLayer.managers.FileStorageManager/#SoftLayer.managers.FileStorageManager.order_file_volume){: external}.

-By default, you can provision a combined total of 700 {{site.data.keyword.filestorage_short}} volumes.
-To increase the number of your volumes, contact your sales representative.
-Read about increasing limits [here](/docs/FileStorage?topic=FileStorage-managinglimits).
-For more information about the limit on simultaneous authorizations, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).
-{: important}

 ## Ordering {{site.data.keyword.filestorage_short}} with Terraform
 {: #orderingthroughTerraform}